-It is the intention that a management plan for the local green spaces will be developed and monitored.
-This will be carried out by the Parish Council in liaison with Herefordshire Council.
+It is the intention that a management plan for the above green spaces be developed and monitored.
+This will be carried out by the Parish Council in liaison with Hereford Council.

 Protecting Home Farm and the Land Adjacent to Ruckhall Lane